T

 neighborhood

-A vibrant and trendy street known for its eclectic mix of cafes, restaurants, art galleries, and boutiques.
-It's a great place to experience Amman's modern, artistic side.
+A vibrant and trendy street known for its eclectic mix of cafes, restaurants, boutiques, art galleries, and street art.
+It's a popular spot for locals and tourists to stroll, shop, and dine.

 3. Afternoon